United States Holocaust Memorial Museum

 [Interview: 1990]

-Drexel Sprecher was educated at the University of Wisconsin, the London School of Economics, and at the Harvard School of Law before receiving a position at the U.S. Government's Labor Board in 1938.
+Drexel Sprecher was educated at the University of Wisconsin, the London School of Economics, and at the Harvard School of Law before receiving a position at the US Government's Labor Board in 1938.
 He enlisted in the American military after the United States declared war on Germany, and was posted to London.
 After the war, Sprecher served as a prosecutor of Nazi war criminals at the Nuremberg trials.

-— United States Holocaust Memorial Museum
+— US Holocaust Memorial Museum

 Referenced in the following Holocaust Encyclopedia article(s):

-Who Else Was Brought to trial?
-The Subsequent Nuremberg Proceedings »
+Subsequent Nuremberg Proceedings »